 More long lines at Barcelona airport as staff strikes again

-BARCELONA, Spain (AP) — Workers handling carry-on luggage checks at Barcelona’s airport are staging a second day of partial strikes, causing long lines for passengers at one of Europe’s most popular airports.
+BARCELONA, Spain (AP) — Workers handling carry-on luggage checks at Barcelona’s airport staged a second day of partial strikes Sunday, causing long lines for passengers at one of Europe’s most popular airports.

-Passengers waited for up to an hour to pass security checks at El Prat airport at the peak of the midday worker slowdown Sunday, with waits then shrinking to 20 minutes, according to regional public broadcaster TV3.
+Passengers waited for up to an hour to pass security checks at El Prat airport at the peak of the midday worker slowdown, with waits then shrinking to 20 minutes, according to regional public broadcaster TV3.

 The workers staged partial strikes Friday, leading to waits of 40 minutes.

-A second round of negotiations is being held Sunday between workers’ representatives, the private company, Eulen, which runs the service at the airport, and regional government authorities.
+More negotiations were held Sunday between workers’ representatives, the private company, Eulen, which runs the service at the airport, and regional government authorities.

 Spain’s airport authority, AENA, said in a statement Saturday that there had been “advances in the negotiations, and the issue of worker salaries is the only one left to resolve.”

 Workers plan to stage another partial strike Monday and have threatened to go on a non-stop strike starting Aug.
 14.